STaff

 Sculpture Conservator and Co-Owner of Monumenta

-Abigail has a Master of Arts and a Certificate of Advanced Studies in Art Conservation from the State University of New York College at Buffalo and a Bachelor of Fine Arts from the School of the Art Institute of Chicago.
-She has been working in museums since 1989 and is a Professional Associate of the American Institute for the Conservation of Historical and Artistic Works.
+Abigail has a Master of Arts and a Certificate of Advanced Studies in Art Conservation from the State University of New York College at Buffalo, a Bachelor of Fine Arts from the School of the Art Institute of Chicago, and has continued her education in Coatings and Polymer Science at North Dakota State University.
+Half of her professional career has been as an Objects Conservator in museums, notably the National Gallery of Art and the Brooklyn Museum of Art and half in private practice.
+She is a Professional Associate of AIC.

-Abigail’s private art conservation studio is located in the Hudson Valley of New York.
-Her practice includes the treatment and preservation of fine art sculpture and historical objects from museums and private collections with a focus on modern and outdoor sculpture.
+Abigail’s practice includes the treatment and preservation of fine art sculpture and historical objects from museums and private collections with a focus on modern and outdoor sculpture.
 Of particular interest to her is striking a balance between the preservation of the physical object and the artists’ intent for appearance.
 To this end, Abigail is actively involved in efforts to develop more durable coatings for painted outdoor sculpture.
 She works closely with artists’ foundations such as the Calder Foundation, Louise Nevelson Foundation, and Tony Smith Estate to balance the aesthetic intent of sculpture with conservation and long-term preservation.
+Currently Abigail acts as a Feild Conservator for the Getty Conservation Institute’s Outdoor Painted Sculpture Project and co-teaches a GCI international workshop on the same topic.

 For more information on Abigail, visit her website here.